KrystianPlackowski/Book-review-website/README.md

 ## Description

 A backend project of a simple website providing ability to register and log in (with special cases handling exceptions) for users, performing search for books, viewing details page for a selected book and writing reviews.
 Additionally, provides API responses when entering a specified route.
-The preview is available in `screencast.mp4`.
+The preview is available as `screencast.mp4`.

 ## Setting